Vinceli2401/Vinceli2401.github.io/_pages/about.md

 You can view my other personal site here: [Sialia Tech](https://sialia.tech).

+I also built the framework of a wikipedia for a group project in my high school.
+[2021-iGEM](https://2021.igem.org/Team:GreatBay_SCIE).

+If you would like to contact me, please send your requests to my school email.
+I will try my best to respond in two days.

 {% comment %}
 I was born in Texas, then I spent some years in China, and now I am an Illini.